Chelon bispinosus

-Chelon bispinosus (Cape Verde mullet) is a fish of the family Mugilidae.
+Chelon bispinosus (Cape Verde mullet) is a ray-finned fish of the family Mugilidae.
 It is one of seven species in the genus Chelon.
 It is endemic to waters near Cape Verde in the east central Atlantic Ocean.
 This species is found in the neritic zone.

 Description

 This species reaches a maximum length of 15 cm.

 It is oviparous like other members of its genus.